MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![smartcard reader properties](media/hololens-insider/smartcard-reader-properties.png)

+> [!NOTE]
+> If a USB NFC reader works on Windows Desktop with the inbox CCID driver, that same reader is expected to be compatible with the HoloLens 2.
+If the reader requires a third-party driver (either from Windows Update or through manual driver installation), the reader will not be compatible with HoloLens 2.

 Whether you sign into a device you have used before or a new device, please follow these steps to sign in with an NFC reader:

 1. From the “Other User” screen, enter the FIDO Key / Tap the NFC Key against the reader.